bkw777/dl2/README.md

 * Figure out and emulate more of the special memory addresses accessible in tpdd2 mode.
 We already do some.
 * Fake sector 0 based on the files in the current share path so that if a client tries to read the FCB table directly it works.
 * Fake entire disk image in ram based on current share path files.
 Option to save the image as long as we're there.
+* -j 1111 to emulate the jumper settings

 ## Latest Changes
 * [real attr handling using xattr](ref/xattr.md) - enabled by default now